Penpix of South Africa squad

 By app

-JOHANNESBURG, June 4 (Reuters) - Penpix of South Africa's 23-man squad for the World Cup in South Africa:
+JOHANNESBURG, May 18 (Reuters) - Penpix of South Africa's preliminary, 30-man squad for the World Cup finals:

 A strong club season and injuries to other goalkeeping contenders make him now the second choice for the country.
 A little on the short side at 1.84 metres but plays with great agility and loads of passion.